Divya4879/AI-Study-Guide/README.md

 ## Error Handling

 *   The application includes basic error handling, and will display errors to the user.
 If there is an error with the Gemini API, it will also provide the status code and any status text that is returned.
-*   If the mermaid rendering fails for a diagram, there will be an error message.
 *   For PDF generation, if there is no content, an alert will be displayed.

 ## Project Structure

-*   `index.html`: The single HTML file that contains all the project's HTML structure, CSS styling, and JavaScript code.
+*   `index.html`: The HTML file that contains all the project's HTML structure and JavaScript code.
+*   `style.css`: This file contains all the CSS styling for this project.

 ## Important Notes